Player Ratings: Tottenham 4-1 Liverpool

 Toby Alderweireld 8 – Did a good marking job on Roberto Firmino in what was actually a comfortable afternoon for Toby Alberweireld against a much-hyped Liverpool front three.

 Jan Vertonghen 9 – Saw an effort blocked on the line from which Harry Kane wrapped up the game on the follow up.
 Did concede possession inside his own half on more than one occasion but did his defensive work well in that Roberto Firmino, Philippe Coutinho and Mohamed Salah saw very few opportunities inside the penalty area.

 Kieran Trippier 8 – A simple dink over the top from a throw in saw Kieran Trippier register an assist for the opening goal.
-Neither Philippe Coutinho nor Alberto Moreno were much of a threat when out on the left hand side.
+Neither Philippe Coutinho nor Alberto Moreno were much of a threat when out on the left-hand side.

-Harry Winks 8 – Controlled the game in the middle of the park and with his central midfield partners Harry Winks didn’t allow James Milner, Emre Can or Jordan Henderson do the same for Liverpool.
+Harry Winks 8 – Controlled the game in the middle of the park and with his central midfield partners.
+Harry Winks didn’t allow James Milner, Emre Can or Jordan Henderson do the same for Liverpool.

-Christian Eriksen 7 – Wasn’t directly involved in any of Tottenham’s goals and had a quiet game in terms of touches and creating chances by his stands, but was part of a side that won handsomely.
+Christian Eriksen 7 – Wasn’t directly involved in any of Tottenham’s goals and had a quiet game in terms of touches and creating chances by his standards, but was part of a side that won handsomely.

 Serge Aurier 7 – Mohamed Salah did score from down the left wing but otherwise Serge Aurier had a fine game playing out on the left-hand side today.
 Potentially it was his pace that Mauricio Pochettino put him up against the Egyptian but turned out Spurs fans had nothing to be nervous about in the end.